 Check In Time

 If you are looking for a more affordable option, an apartment rental is the way to go.
 Using Airbnb you can rent an apartment anywhere in the city.
 You typically don’t get the amenities of a concierge, breakfast, gym, pool, etc so you can get your stay for less than half the price of a hotel.
-You’ll want to book far in advance to get a good place with good reviews.
+You’ll want to book far in advance to get a great place with good reviews.
+Be aware, Barcelona isn’t the most Airbnb-friendly city so make sure you have a way of constant communication with your host.
 Get $40 off your first booking here: BOOK AN AIRBNB

 Type (rental car, taxi, train)

 In the itinerary charts below, you’ll notice we mention “book now” or “book later”.
 If it says “book now” you truly must book tickets now, months in advance, as it’s a popular thing to do that sells out at peak times.
 If we say “book later” you could book it just before leaving or you could even just show up to the location and buy tickets that same day.